jsdhwdmaL/NLP-Sentiment-and-Language-Analysis-for-Poems/english/README.md

 ## Introduction
-- This product (1) extracts and classifies imageries and (2) classifies sentiments for Renaissance poems as well as modern poems written in English.
+- This product (1) extracts and classifies imageries and (2) classifies sentiments for Renaissance poems written in English.

+## Procedure
+-

 ## Guide
 -